synthetic-borealis/hirnfick/README.md

   2. ```cells``` - The array of cells that were used by the program.
 - QBasic programs with dynamic arrays require PDS 7.1 or [FreeBASIC](https://www.freebasic.net/) to compile.
-- Single-line C/C++/JS style comments are supported.
+- C++/JS style comments are supported.
 - For more information see the [documentation](docs/API.md).

 ## Supported Output Languages